LEARNAcademy/syllabus/js_intermediate/02js_higher_order_functions.md

 Write an anonymous function that takes in an array and returns a new array with only odd numbers.

 * var arr2 = [2, 7, 3, 5, 8, 10, 13]
-* expected output = [7, 3, 5, 10, 13]
+* expected output = [7, 3, 5, 13]

 Write a function that takes in an array of numbers and letters and returns a new array with only the letters.
-HINT: use typeOf() method.
+HINT: use typeof() method.

 * var combo_arr = [7, "n", "i", "c", 10, "e", "w", 3, "o", "r", "k"]